-Existing written advance directives39 are not adequately prepared or utilized which indicates that many patients and professionals have not participated in effective advance care planning.
-A review conducted in the U.S. found that less than 50% of the severely or terminally ill patients studied had an advance directive in their medical record; only 12% of patients with an advance directive had received input from their physician in its development; and having an advance directive did not increase documentation in the medical chart regarding patient preferences.40
+The fact that existing written advance directives are not adequately prepared or utilized indicates that many patients and professionals have not participated in effective advance care planning.
+A review conducted in the U.S. found that less than 50% of the severely or terminally ill patients studied had an advance directive in their medical record; only 12% of patients with an advance directive had received input from their physician in its development; and having an advance directive did not increase documentation in the medical chart regarding patient preferences.